atelier-saulx/based/packages/client/docs/auth-howto.md

 #### Setting up an apiKey

 If we try to add a user now from a script, we get into a chicken and the egg issue.
 We don't have an authenticated user to add the user itself.
 You can work around this while developing using the apiKey functionality.
-This feature lets us create an apikey so we can use based in utility scripts and commands using the _based cli_.
+This feature lets us create an apikey so we can use based in utility scripts and commands using the [based cli](https://github.com/atelier-saulx/based/tree/main/packages/cli).

 ```bash
 $ npx based apiKeys add --name auth-demo-api-key --file ./apiKey.key
 ```

-This command will create an apiKey called "auth-demo-api-key" and saves its value to a file we can load from the script or use as an argument in the _based cli_.
+This command will create an apiKey called "auth-demo-api-key" and saves its value to a file we can load from the script or use as an argument in the [based cli](https://github.com/atelier-saulx/based/tree/main/packages/cli).

 **Note:** You should never store apiKeys as plain text in repositories or use them to make based connections client side.